Disclosure: Emily & I get a commission for links on the blog. You don’t have to use our links, but we’re very grateful when you do.

-You can get 30,000 Starwood points if you apply for the once-a-year 30,000 point Starwood personal or Starwood business card.
+You can get up to 30,000 Starwood points if you apply for the once-a-year 30,000 point Starwood personal or Starwood business card.
 That’s 35,000 airline miles!

 Starwood transfer partners include many lesser known airline programs which can be very useful, like Lufthansa’s Miles and More program which allows 2 stopovers on a round-trip award.
 Or Japanese airline ANA and their distance based award chart.

 But transfers aren’t instant, so this could be an issue if you want to put an award on hold and then transfer the miles to ticket the award.
 Transfer times vary and it can take up to 4 weeks for your points to transfer.
 In my experience, transfers take can take from 2 to 12 days to complete but it may be different for everyone

 Most transfers to airlines are 1:1 transfers, with a few exceptions:

 - United Airlines and Gol Smiles (a Brazilian airline) transfer at a 2:1 ratio which is NOT a good option